hilkenan/formgen-react/README.md

 Responsive form generator with JSON for react.
 UI Fabric and other controls are used for rendering the 24 control types.

-<b>For all Downloaders until Version 0.2.0: Sorry for the unstable Version!!
-Please update at least to 0.2.0 to get a working version.
-If you have Problem email me at: andreas.hilken@did-c.com, or add an issu</b>

 ## Features

 - Validation
 - Translatable form
 - With custom controls, validators, and custom actions enhanceable